alexrudnick/dissertation/BURNDOWN.md

         * DONE got frog via LaMachine: https://proycon.github.io/LaMachine/
       * DONE?? write a script to lemmatize Dutch with frog
   * DONE make features out of those annotations
+  * DONE extra feature: window of stack annotations
+  * DONE run stacking-trained-on-europarl experiments: es-gn
+  * DONE es-en bible stacking
+    * seems to help actually, by a few tenths of a percent
+  * get more bibles for other languages!!
+    * DONE here you go: https://github.com/christos-c/bible-corpus-tools
+    * DONE now extract them into the formats that terere expects
+    * DONE annotate es-gn with those classifiers
+    * DONE annotate es-qu with those classifiers
+  * TRUE so that would suggest... train classifiers on the bible! we have quite a few bibles available.  add more bibles if that seems to help?

 ## sequence
 CANCELED!!